20lives/dmote/doc/options.md

 * `rows-above-home`: An integer specifying the amount of keys on the far side of the home row in the column.
 If this parameter is omitted, the effective value will be zero.
 * `rows-below-home`: An integer specifying the amount of keys on the near side of the home row in the column.
 If this parameter is omitted, the effective value will be zero.

+#### Parameter `aliases`

+A map of short names to specific keys by coordinate pair.
+Such aliases are for use elsewhere in the configuration.

 ### Section `thumb`

 A cluster of keys just for the thumb.